 Entry-level AI careers often require a bachelor’s degree in either Mathematics or Computer Science.
 Those seeking managerial or leadership positions would be better off with master’s or doctorate degrees to set them apart within the field.

-Before kick-starting your career in AI, a base of knowledge in a number of sectors would be increasingly beneficial.
+Before kick-starting your career in AI, a base of knowledge in several sectors would be increasingly beneficial.
 For example:

 - Bayesian networking (including neural nets).